matteoproietti1/SQL-Project/README.md

 For quick charts that required finding the Trend, it was used R.

 ### Limitations
 There were zero and null values that have not been included because they may have negatively affected the analysis.
-However, the biggest limitation is that it only considers the available data up to the first quarter of 2023

 ### SQL Queries/Interest findings outside the analysis